rakeru2006/HW1/Readme.md

 This week is an odd-numbered week, so your homework is an on-the-job ticket, which means you'll begin with starter code that you need to modify.
 This week's homework involves a very important aspect of web development: **accessibility**.

-  **Accessibility
-  Intentionally designing experiences (such as a building, recreational facility, program, activity, or online resource) to be easily usable for individuals with   disabilities.
-For example, creating an accessible pool could include incorporating pool lifts or sloped entries**

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it (recall that to refactor code is to improve it without changing what it does) to meet a certain set of standards or implement a new technology.
 In this homework, a marketing agency has hired you to refactor an existing site to make it more accessible.

 Web accessibility is an increasingly important consideration for businesses.
 It ensures that people with disabilities can access a website using assistive technologies such as video captions, screen readers, and braille keyboards.
 Making a website accessible is also good for business for many reasons, one of them being that accessible sites are better positioned in search engines like Google.
 It also helps companies avoid litigation that can occur when people with disabilities cannot access their website.